ojones/blog/content/code/cityhollalanding.md

 +++

 The Cityholla project was a finalist for the city of Santa Monica ["Hack the Beach"](http://hackthebeach.com/contest/) contest 2015.
+The code repo is private, but here is our landing page at [cityholla.com](http://www.cityholla.com/).

 They say that Moore's law only applies to hardware, but I agree with [Ray Kurzweil](http://www.kurzweilai.net/) that software is also advancing at a more than linear rate.

-# Landing Page

-The project lead, who is a friend, sent me a text on Sunday to create a landing page to display details and collect emails.
+I got a text on Sunday to create a landing page to display details and collect emails.
 I had the site up and running on heroku that very night.
 (Thanks [Hugo](https://gohugo.io/).)

 Just a couple years ago, this same splash page would have taken a team of front end engineers a full 2 week sprint.
+The landing page code is public.
 ```git
 git clone https://github.com/ojones/cityhollalanding.git
 ```
-You can view the rendered site at [cityholla.com](http://www.cityholla.com/).